Skip to main content

 Monogram-Pro-Range-Brass-Burner

-Brass burners are a guarantee of longevity, and only La Cornue offers them at a steep price of $40,000 and above.
+Brass burners typically are more durable, and only La Cornue offers them at a steep price of $40,000 or more.

 In addition to its high burner output, this range also has a powerful griddle with an output of 18,000 BTU.